oist/ReservoirComputing/README.md

 uv sync --extra dev     # add jupyter/matplotlib/plotly for the notebooks
 ```

-Or editable install with pip:
+Or dev install with pip:

 ```bash
 pip install -e .